MenakaGodakanda/blockchain-project/README.md

 - Example of the Genesis Block:
 ![Screenshot 2025-02-04 154653](https://github.com/user-attachments/assets/861b94a1-23b2-41ce-ba13-b8f7b7ce9dca)

+- **Block Details:**
+  - **Index**: Position of the block in the chain.
+  - **Previous Hash**: The hash of the previous block, ensuring continuity.
+  - **Timestamp**: When the block was created.
+  - **Data**: The user-provided input.
+  - **Proof**: The proof of work satisfying the difficulty level.
+  - **Hash**: The unique hash for this block.

 ### 2. Mine a Block
-POST /mine - Mines a new block with provided data.
+- Open another terminal and mine a new block with provided data.

-Request Example:
+- Request Example:
 ```
 curl -X POST http://127.0.0.1:5000/mine -H "Content-Type: application/json" -d '{"data": "My first mined block"}'
 ```
-Response Example:
+- Response Example:
 ![Screenshot 2025-02-04 154702](https://github.com/user-attachments/assets/f29d76a9-4d01-43bc-922b-844e727ca89d)

 ### 3. Get the Blockchain
-GET /chain - Retrieves the entire blockchain.
+- `http://127.0.0.1:5000//chain` - Retrieves the entire blockchain.

-Response Example:
+- Response Example:
 ![Screenshot 2025-02-04 154710](https://github.com/user-attachments/assets/d61a958e-69fe-43e6-8615-a7faf17ef152)

 ### 4. Validate the Blockchain
-GET /validate - Checks if the blockchain is valid.
+- `http://127.0.0.1:5000/validate` - Checks if the blockchain is valid.
-Response Example:
+- Response Example:
 ![Screenshot 2025-02-04 155218](https://github.com/user-attachments/assets/92b5e821-5bd2-4af8-b7f9-7ea35d93a388)

 ## Web Interface
 - Stop running `node.py`.
 - The `web_interface.py` script will allow users to mine blocks and view the blockchain in a browser.
-Run the Web Interface:
+- Run the Web Interface:
 ```
 python3 web_interface.py
 ```